Montrose railway station: History

-The town of Montrose had initially been served by a short branch line from the Aberdeen Railway at Dubton Junction, which ran to a modest terminus close to the centre of the town and opened in 1848.

 The current station was opened on 1 May 1883 by the North British Railway on their North British, Arbroath and Montrose Railway route linking Arbroath with the Scottish North Eastern Railway main line through Strathmore at Kinnaber Junction.
-This was essentially a continuation of the NBR main line from Edinburgh via the Tay Rail Bridge and allowed the company to accelerate its services between the Scottish capital and Aberdeen by an hour.
+A comparison of the first and second editions of the Six-Inch Ordnance Survey Maps illustrates the changes brought about by the railway.

 The station has been through several renamings in the past: it was renamed to Montrose Central in the early days of British Rail, before being renamed to Montrose East in 1952, and finally reverting to just Montrose again in 1961.

 The station was host to a LMS caravan in 1936 followed by three caravans from 1937 to 1939.

-The section of line across the viaduct and on to Usan is the only single track section on the entire line between Edinburgh & Aberdeen - though the rest of the route was doubled by the NBR in the years after opening, the cost of widening or rebuilding the viaduct to accommodate double track was deemed prohibitive and so it remained single.
 Until recently, the section was worked by signal boxes at each end (Usan and Montrose South) using tokenless block regulations, but a 2010 resignalling scheme saw both boxes closed and control transferred to the former Montrose North box - this now supervises the entire area including the single line over the viaduct.
 The work also made the southbound platform at the station bi-directional.

 The current station building was opened by Councillor W.K.
-Fitzgerald, the Convenor of Tayside Regional Council, on Monday, July 30 1984.
+Fitzgerald, the Convenor of Tayside Regional Council, on Monday, July 30, 1984.
 It won a First Class award in 1984 as part of the Best Restored Station Competition.

 In 2024, disused land that previously housed railway sidings was listed for sale.